LiXiaoli921/EVSGL/README.md

 ## The code is soon sorted out and uploaded

-Here we provide the implementation of the EVSGL method , along with an execution example (on the Krogan-core dataset).
-The repository is organized as follows:
+Here we provide the implementation of the EVSGL method as follow:
 + `data/` contains the six real-world dataset file;
 + `evoke.py` contains the Probabilitic graph generation module
 + `model.py/` contains:
   + the implementation of the view-specific GMIM module;
   + the implementation of the view-wise attention fusion module;
   + the implementation of the clustering-friendly fine-tune module;
-+ `layer.py/` contains:
++ `layers.py/` contains:
   + the implementation of the GCN layer;
   + the implementation of the Cluster layer;
 + `utils.py` contains data preprocessing of the six real-world dataset;